IPMUCD3/ipmucd3.github.io/opening.md

 15:30 - 17:00 Past and future data-driven discoveries in cosmology\
 Chairs: Elisa Ferreira, KG Lee\
 CMB discussion leaders: Colin Hill, Tomotake Matsumura\
-LSS discussion leaders: Yin Li, Masahiro Takada
+LSS discussion leaders: Francois Lanusse, Masahiro Takada

+18:00 - 21:00 Self-organized dinner

 ## Unofficial events
 During the week, we will have many visitors in the cosmology group.
 We arranged some activities for them, but anyone is welcome to join.